ujesh-sakariya/ChewTheFat/README.md

   - **E2E Encryption Flow**:
   - RSA key pair fully implemented and coded from scratch, generated per user upon registration
-  - AES encryption algorithm also fully coded manually, used to encrypt the RSA private key in 16-byte blocks
+  - AES encryption algorithm also **fully coded manually**, used to encrypt the RSA private key in 16-byte blocks
   - AES key derived from the user's password using SHA-256
   - The encrypted private key is securely stored in the database
   - Upon selecting E2E mode, the encrypted key is sent to the frontend and decrypted locally
   - This approach guarantees that message content remains private and inaccessible to the server
+  - To find the code for the algorithms follow the paths **static/js**

 - **2FA Integration**: